djfanatix/com.solaredge/README.md

 The modbus app receives data every few seconds.
 If you have the Solaredge energy monitor installed you can maximize your self-consumption and limit your exported power by using it.
 You can make flows based on your generated solar power, exported power, imported power or current power consumption.

+The iOS / android app from Solaredge is fine, so it is not the purpose to create this app again.

 ## Supported devices
 Following devices are supported